• Arial view of SAMS

 The town has a hospital, a high school, numerous primary schools, nurseries, a police station, a full-time fire station, a modern leisure centre, a choice of large supermarkets (including Tesco, Lidl, Aldi, M&S), a book shop, public library and many other shops, cafes, pubs and restaurants.
 With its seaside location and unique access to the freshest of seafood, Oban is known as the seafood capital of Scotland with several seafood restaurants, fishmongers and seafood ‘shacks’ around the town.

 Oban is steeped in history and culture.
 The town is home to the world-famous Oban whisky distillery and the native Gaelic language is well represented through a dedicated civic centre and community choral singing and traditional music.
-The newly renovated Rockfield Centre is a new cultural hub in town offering a range of arts and heritage events, workshops and activities.
+The Rockfield Centre is a cultural hub in town offering a range of arts and heritage events, workshops and activities.
 You’ll often stumble across a ‘session’ of local musicians playing traditional Scottish music in various pubs too.
 The View is a new venue, bar and function room with a stunning waterfront terrace overlooking Oban harbour across to the Isle of Kerrera.
 It offers ceilidhs, live music, club nights and a programme of events and functions.

 The stunning scenery offers access to many outdoor pursuits, from sailing, sea kayaking, diving, wild swimming and stand-up paddle boarding to rock-climbing and “Munro-bagging” which is climbing Scotland’s highest mountain ranges.
 Oban’s sandy beaches such as Ganavan, which is connected to Dunbeg near SAMS by a cycle path, and Tralee can be enjoyed year-round.
 But there are many more hidden beaches, rocky shores and coves to explore too!

 Just an hour’s drive north is Fort William where you will find the UK’s tallest mountain Ben Nevis and Nevis Range Mountain Resort, a family friendly destination offering skiing and snowsports, mountain gondola rides, tree adventure activities and excellent mountain biking.
 Fort William currently hosts the Mountain Bike World Cup every year.
-And just 45 minutes north from Oban you will find the Ice Factor climbing centre, the world’s biggest indoor ice climbing wall as well as indoor rock-climbing walls with 135+ routes.

 Useful links